katiechurchwell/data-structures/readme.md

 ## Linked List

-- single linked list you know next but not previous (doubley for both)
+- Single linked list you know next but not previous (doubly for both).
-- value and next
+- Value and next.
-- a collection of nodes where each node holds a value and a pointer to the next node.
+- A collection of nodes where each node holds a value and a pointer to the next node.
-- use cases: version history, carousel/slideshow, API pagination, blockchains
+- Use cases: version history, carousel/slideshow, API pagination, blockchains.
 - Traversed the list, traversal.
-- primary operations: add, traverse, size.
+- Primary operations: add, traverse, size.

-side note: while is preferable over a for loop when length is unknown.
+Side note: while is preferable over a for loop when length is unknown.

 O notation: